EpicnessGithub2/ClassicOSButARealOS/media/fonts/doc/TimesNewRoman/README.txt

-Windivs "Times New Roman" fonts are based on Liberation Serif.
+classicOS "Times New Roman" fonts are based on Liberation Serif.

 This Font Software is licensed under the SIL Open Font License, Version 1.1.